Eshita66/Artifacts_PPD_DSL/README.md

 ## Claim 2: Data Category-Level Misalignment Analysis (RQ2)

 ### Part A: Data Category-Level Misalignment Analysis
-Reproduces Figure 4, Figure 5, and Figure 6.
+Reproduces Figures 4–6.
-The same script used for RQ1 also produces the overall consistency and misalginment analyses.
+The same script used for RQ1 also computes the category-level misalignment analyses reported in Figures 4–6.
 Run:

 ```bash
 python reproduce_prevalence.py
 ```